BirthdayResearch/quantum/README.md

 All smart contracts will be deployed on Sepolia testnet for testing purposes.

+### Instant Smart Contract

+The instant smart contract is designed for the immediate execution of transactions, offering quick and seamless processing without additional steps.
+Transactions are executed instantly upon initiation, fully automated to ensure rapid and efficient processing.
+This makes the instant smart contract particularly suitable for routine operations where speed and efficiency are crucial.
+By eliminating extra steps and focusing on automation, it simplifies the transaction process and reduces administrative overhead, ensuring that transactions are processed quickly and effectively.

+### Queue Smart Contract

+The queue smart contract handles transactions that require an additional step before completion, ensuring a thorough verification process.
+When a transaction is initiated through this contract, it is placed in a queue and processed only after this verification step is completed.
+This introduces a delay, allowing for enhanced security by reviewing each transaction before its final execution.
+The queue smart contract is specifically designed to support transactions from DeFiChain to Ethereum, providing an additional layer of protection and assurance for high-value or sensitive operations.

 ### How to get ether on a testnet to make testnet transactions?

 Users can get the SepoliaETH via Sepolia Faucet(https://sepoliafaucet.com/)